EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 13 | January 26, 2020 | Sunday

+**Today's Progress:** Today I learned to identify the design of a study (controlled experiment vs. observational study) and other features of the study design (randomized, blind etc.).

+**Description::**
+- Producing Data: Designing Studies
+  - Introduction
+  - Types of Studies
+    - Experimental Studies
+    - Obesrvational Studies
+      - Prospective
+      - Retrospective

 ## Day 12 | January 25, 2020 | Saturday

 **Today's Progress:** Today I learned various techniques by which one can choose a sample of individuals from an entire population to collect data from.
 This is seemingly a simple step in the big picture of statistics, but it turns out that it has a crucial effect on the conclusions we can draw from the sample about the entire population.